Skip to content

 FAQ

-How dows Datakit find devices?
+How dows DataKit find devices?

-Datakit supports "Specified device mode" and "auto-discovery mode" two modes.
+DataKit supports "Specified device mode" and "auto-discovery mode" two modes.
 The two modes can enabled at the same time.

-In "specified device mode", Datakit communicates with the specified IP device using the SNMP protocol to know its current online status.
+In "specified device mode", DataKit communicates with the specified IP device using the SNMP protocol to know its current online status.

-In "auto-discovery mode", Datakit sends SNMP packets to all address in the specified IP segment one by one, and if the response matches the corresponding profile, Datakit assumes that there is a SNMP device on that IP.
+In "auto-discovery mode", DataKit sends SNMP packets to all address in the specified IP segment one by one, and if the response matches the corresponding profile, DataKit assumes that there is a SNMP device on that IP.

 To archiving this, you probably needs to download the device's OID manual from its official website.

-Why I can't see any metrics in Guance after I completed configuration?
+Can't see any metrics after configuration?

 Try loosening ACLs/firewall rules for your devices.

-Run snmpwalk -O bentU -v 2c -c <COMMUNITY_STRING> <IP_ADDRESS>:<PORT> 1.3.6 from the host Datakit is running on.
-If you get a timeout without any response, there is likely something blocking Datakit from collecting metrics from your device.
+Run snmpwalk -O bentU -v 2c -c <COMMUNITY_STRING> <IP_ADDRESS>:<PORT> 1.3.6 from the host DataKit is running on.
+If you get a timeout without any response, there is likely something blocking DataKit from collecting metrics from your device.

 Feedback